SudhanshuAi/card_dashboard/README.md

 ### Adding a New Field, Marker, or Action Type

 - Update the `FieldConfig`, `MarkerConfig`, or `ActionConfig` interface in `src/types/index.ts` to include the new type or property.
-- Update the configuration in `src/data/cardConfigs.ts` to use the new type or property as needed.
+- Update the configuration in your JSON file to use the new type or property as needed.
 - The generic `Card` component in `src/components/Card.tsx` will automatically render new types if you add the appropriate rendering logic there.

 No need to create or edit separate renderer files—everything is now handled via config and the pluggable Card component.